Upcoming planned works

 Road rehabilitation along Tweed Coast Road between Hastings Road and Towners Avenue.

 As part of our commitment to provide a safe and connected local road network, we will soon start road rehabilitation works along Tweed Coast Road, between Banksia Avenue and the northern end of Cypress Crescent, Cabarita.
-Under our Road Rehabilitation Program, we will be replacing existing pavement as it has reached the end of its service life.
+Under our Road Rehabilitation Program, we will be replacing existing pavement as it has reached the end of its service life from 1 June with work expected to take 2 weeks.

 At this stage, night works will be Sunday to Thursday, from 6 pm to 5 am, weather permitting.